Furnal-Equinox/virtual.furnalequinox.com/README.md

 * `tsconfig.json`: configuration file for the TypeScript compiler.
 * `yarn.lock`: Yarn automatically generates this file to save the exact version of packages that match the specification in `package.json`.
 This makes sure any copy of this website will be using the same dependencies.

-Folders
+### Folders
 * `/content/`: holds all images and text to be added to the website.
+  * `/dealers/`: holds the images and info for each individual dealer.
+  * `/gallery/`: likewise, but for the images in the art gallery.
+  * `/images/`: general images used throughout the website, like the logo and the splash image.
+  * `/posts/`: holds the images and text for each blog post.
+* `/docs/`: holds all the sketches, UI mockups, and WIP screenshots.
 * `/src/`: holds the source code for the website.
   * `/components/`: holds the source code for UI components.
+    * Each component has:
+      * `(something).tsx`, which represents the structure of that component.
+      * (optional) `(something).scss`, which represents the presentation of that component.
+The SCSS file is modularized to the component and has no effect outside of the component.
+    * A special `layout` component that specifies the layout for each page.
   * `/data/`: holds the source code for any static data that is needed only inside `/src/`, such as the links in the navbar component.
   * `/pages/`: holds the source code for each page.
 Gatsby generates a web page for each of the files in this folder.
   * `/scss/`: holds the global SCSS for the website, namely colors, fonts, and any configuration of Bootstrap.
   * `/templates/`: holds the templates for generated pages.
 Gatsby uses these in `gatsby-node.js` to programmatically generate pages for the data in `/content/`.
+Each template also has its own SCSS file.
   * `html.tsx`: Gatsby optionally uses this file as the base HTML file for any HTML file it generates.
 * `/static/`: holds the favicon and logo.
 * `/types/`: holds any TypeScript type declaration files.
 At the moment, the only file is the one Gatsby generates for all the GraphQL queries in the website.

 # Environment Details
 This website was built with these tools, if for some reason the website build fails due to a compatibility issue with these tools.